Vágar Travel Guide

 The island of Vágar is home to many of the most loved places in the Faroe islands among others: Múlafossur waterfall in the tidy village Gásadalur, the 313 metre (1027 feet) high rock formation Trøllkonufingur just outside the village Sørvágur and the sea stack Dunnesdrangar west of the airport.

-You can see Árnafjall mountain when in the popular village Gásadalur. Árnafjall peaks at 722 metres (2369 feet) and is the highest mountain on Vágar island.
-The only airport in the Faroe Islands, Vagar Airport (FAE), is also situated on this island.
+You can see Árnafjall mountain when in the secluded village Gásadalur. Árnafjall peaks at 722 metres (2369 feet) and is the highest mountain on Vágar island.